bricker0/Map-a-Feature-Service/README.md

  ```
  Now the blue dots should be replaced with trees!

-Next we need to add the popup window to say something meaningful.
+Next, we need to add the popup window to say something meaningful.
 We do not want a laundry list of all the attributes that Esri Online provides.
 We only want to share what the end users need to see.
-I can see all the attributes available, from these I decide I only want to share.
+I can see all the attributes available, from these, I decide I only want to share.
 I decided to simply share the common and scientific names of the tree selected.

 I added the following just under the add to map.
 Again, I added comments to remember what I am showing.
  ```